Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Having a generator around can get you out of a quick bind if the power goes out, or be your best friend while traveling around on a boat or RV where the nearest power outlet is miles away.

 What this means is that an 80 dB generator is ten times as noisy as a 70 dB generator.
-So that means your generator will give off the sound equivalent to a normal conversation at best and as loud as being a meter away from the speakers at a nightclub at worst.
+So that means your generator will give off the sound equivalent to a normal conversation at best and as loud as being 2 feet away from the speakers at a nightclub at worst.